fsfw-dresden/usb-live-linux/README.md

 # The Freie-Software-Freies-Wissen-Stick Project
+Why would you want to use it: It just works
+ ..very well for most computing ambitions.

 This is the home of our modular, [Debian](https://debian.org)-based [live](https://wiki.debian.org/DebianLive)-linux-[distribution](https://en.wikipedia.org/wiki/Linux_distribution) targeted at students, learners and makers of all kind.